 Jacob starts laughing loud and smiles at me, “Yes, that’s what you just agreed to.”

 “Holy shit, what did I just get myself into?”
 I said way too loud.
 Everyone laughed.
 I started to have a mini-internal panic attack, but then I heard a voice from deep within.
 Isn’t this exactly what you were asking for?
 Instead of several days, you’re getting it done in one night on psychedelics.
 I took a deep breath and smiled to myself.
 “Alrighty then.
 Let’s do this.”

 Not only were the participants refrained from talking, but the whole journey also happened in the dark.
 There was nothing to distract us from what rose within.

 Like I share in my book, psychedelics are like a time machine.
 They help me process and uncover more within myself than I can sober.
 They activate different neuropathways than our conscious mind regularly utilizes.
 Dots are connected and realizations arise that assist in my unfolding and self-discovery.

 After several years of exploring psychedelics, eventually I was confronted with my shadow.
 Facing your shadow is hard.
 It’s not fun.
 And so, I avoided psychedelics for many years, because I was afraid to look at what kept arising.
 But here’s the thing about our shadow – the more we avoid looking at it, the scarier it seems.

-Remember when you were a kid and saw Nightmare on Elm Street for the first time?
+Remember when you were a kid and saw “Friday the 13th” for the first time?
 Freddy Kruger was scary AF!
-But when you got older and looked closer at his face, you realized how fake it was.
+But then as you got older and looked closer at the mask, you realized how fake it was.
 Eventually Freddy wasn’t scary at all anymore, because you realized it wasn’t real.
 Actually, the closer you looked, the funnier being scared of him seemed.